Integrable Floquet Time Crystals in One Dimension

-sole parameter.
+is described by vector operators $\bm{\hat{S}}_i$, which capture the quantum mechanics of spin-$1/2$ particles or qubits, modeling systems like quantum simulators~\cite{georgescu:2014,you:2005} with Josephson junctions~\cite{kockum:2019} and gas microscopes with trapped ultra-cold ions~\cite{blatt:2012,ultracold:bissbort:2013,ott:2016} to mesoscopic ferromagnets~\cite{nguyen:2017, ostman:2018} and quantum cellular automata~\cite{cowburn:2000, imre:2006}.
+The transverse field $g_{0}$ breaks the spatial $Z_2$ symmetry of the exchange interaction $\hat{S}^z_i\hat{S}^z_{i+1}$ and is expressed relative to the exchange energy, scaled to unity.
+Using a Jordan-Wigner transformation~\cite{jordan:1928, lieb:schultz:mattis:1961, pfeuty:1970, tsvelik:2003,derzkho:2008, ising:mbeng:2024}, this Hamiltonian transforms to $\left|H_{1}\right|_{k}$ with $b_{k} = \cos{k}, \Delta_{k} = \sin{k}$ and $g_{0}$ as the sole parameter.
 Subharmonic patterns in $\pm k_{0}$ quickly degrade, but this issue is addressed in~\cite{inttc:chandra:2024} by extending to higher dimensions where $\left|H_{1}\right|_{k}$ emerges from a hexagonal spin network (also known as the Kitaev model~\cite{pachos:2012,hermanns:2018,takagi:2019}) with $b_{\bm{k}} = \cos{k_x} + \cos{k_y}, \Delta_{\bm{k}} = \sin{k_x} + \sin{k_y}$, employing the additional component of the now vectorized momentum $\bm{k} = k_x\hat{x} + k_y\hat{y}$ as a new parameter.
 We now explore the alternative, which involves the inclusion of more exotic one-dimensional spin-spin interactions, to introduce the required additional parameters without expanding dimensionally.
 For example, the Hamiltonian